Tesla Powerwall 2 review

 Taking the above points out of their nutshell and expanding on them…

 Plenty of solar: If you already have solar and either can’t or don’t want to add more, a Powerwall 2 will normally be the best option.
 Because it’s an AC coupled battery it operates independently from the solar inverter, making it compatible with any existing solar system.
 It’s also around $1,500 cheaper than a Powerwall 3.
 But if your current solar system is small you’ll have a hard time keeping it charged with solar energy.
-I recommend having 10kW or more of solar if you’re getting a battery - provided you can fit it on your roof.
+I recommend 10kW of solar or more if you’re getting a battery - provided it can fit on your roof.

-No solar or very little: If you don’t have solar a Powerwall 3 is normally the best choice.
-This is because it has its own built-in solar inverter that solar panels can be directly connected to.
-This avoids having to pay for a separate solar inverter.
+No solar or very little: If you don’t currently have solar a Powerwall 3 is normally the best choice.
+This is because it has its own built-in solar inverter that solar panels can be directly connected to, so there's no need to pay for a separate solar inverter.

 If you have solar but it’s small and/or old you can be better off replacing it with one large new solar system connected to a Powerwall 3.
-If there’s enough room on your roof, another option would be to leave your old solar system where it is and add a second one connected to a Powerwall 3.
+If there’s plenty of spare room on your roof, you could leave your old solar system where it is and add a second one connected to a Powerwall 3.

 You have 3-phase power and must charge your Powerwall from solar during a blackout: A Powerwall 2 can’t charge from solar panels during a blackout if the property has 3-phase power.
 So if this is a must-have, you will need a Powerwall 3.
 But you’re probably better off with a non-Tesla battery designed for 3-phase power.